 1993: Ambitions were growing higher; home-recordings were not enough.
 The first two albums suffered from being very low-budget productions, carried out almost by Robin and his then keyboard partner, Jan Marsfeldt, alone.
 Next step was to achieve a proper ‘band sound’, by forming a studio group – in a high-quality, professional recording studio.
 This is how Taylor’s Universe was born, and the studio chosen was the (soon to become) very successful Soundscape Studio, based in Copenhagen.
 Robin’s working relationship with owner/recording engineer Louise Nipper would turn out to be the perfect match for his music and his – often unusual – experiments!

-The formation of Taylor’s Universe changed the situation completely; right from the start (their debut album released in 1994), the media were enthusiastic about the group’s concept, as TU didn’t sound like anybody else – certainly not in Denmark at this point, as progressive jazz-rock almost disappeared from the Danish music scene in the 1970’s (!)
+The formation of Taylor’s Universe changed the situation completely; right from the start (their debut album released in 1994), the media were enthusiastic about the group’s concept, as TU didn’t sound like anybody else – certainly not in Denmark at this point, as progressive jazz-rock almost disappeared from the Danish music scene in the late 1970’s (!)
 Interest spread – rather quickly – to the international market, where TU (amongst the media) today is considered as one of the very few contemporary, genuine prog rock bands based in Denmark – as well as one of the most important of its kind originating from Scandinavia!

 Saxophonist Karsten Vogel (Burnin Red Ivanhoe, Secret Oyster)